yamadapc/stack-bump/README.md

 # stack-bump
-Just a very simple `stack bump` extension.
+Just a very simple `stack bump` extension for `hpack` projects.

-Should behave in the same way as `npm version ...`.
+Should behave in a similar way to `npm version ...`.

 ```
 $ stack bump minor